Online Schools In Alaska

 JJ Klein Scholarship

-The Alaska Community Foundation awards this scholarship to learners who graduate from Alaskan high schools, enroll full time in accredited institutions, show financial need, and earn GPAs between 2.0-3.5.
+The Alaska Community Foundation awards the JJ Klein Scholarship to learners who graduate from Alaskan high schools, enroll full time in accredited institutions, show financial need, and earn GPAs between 2.0-3.5.
 Students can use the funds for vocational, certificate, or degree-granting programs.

 Scholarship Amount: Up to $10,000